render-examples/metabase/README.md

 See the guide at https://render.com/docs/deploy-metabase.

-If you need help, chat with us at https://render.com/chat.
+If you need help, reach out at https://community.render.com.